lionax/wp-editor/readme.md

 Or leave a comment at the blog post on 8api.de.
 Questions on features before Version 1.0 can be answered by the great people at the support forum of array.is.

+## Development

+If you want to develop on this theme you need a sass compiler, since this theme uses the sass language for preprocessing the css.

+Further I recommend to install the node.js node mq-packer which is a media query merger.
+Since media queries are nested within the styles for better understanding and logical consistency of the code, not merging them would generate approximately twice the size as necessary.

 ## Change Log
 **1.0.0 - 26.01.2016**
 Initial release of wedge